 This was also the first team to go fully Agile.
-We made a squad of Product Managers, Designers, and Developers for the full cycle of the project.
+We made a squad of one Product Manager, 2 Designers, and 3 Developers for the full cycle of the project.

 I started with a sitemap and then began sketching screens.
 It was important that there was consistency between all three platforms in both functionality and design.

-Because the web version had a screen name, we had to carry it over in mobile.
-We had no specific statistics around whether it was useful, but since it had been there since the beginning of the TripIt platform, we couldn't just remove it.
+Because the web version had a user's screen name, we had to carry it over on mobile.
+We had no specific statistics around whether it was useful, but since it had been there since the beginning of the TripIt web platform, we couldn't just remove it.
 We did add functionality to make sure the screen name was unique, which did not exist before this upgrade.

 From a UX point of view, one of my biggest concerns was not having the user have to manually enter the information from all these documents.
 We added the ability to take a photo with your phone add then used OCR technology to read as much of the information as possible.
 Once added, the user could view their document info as text or the photo itself.

 iPhone, adding a new document via OCR.

 According to the PM, the biggest benefit of this upgraded feature would be the ability to store travel documents electronically, such as a passport, visas, or a driver's license.

 There was a lot of discussion between the UX team and the PM on the project.
 UX wanted to add a PIN to lock the information behind the profile as an extra layer of security.
 There are a lot of personal documents held in this profile.
 The PM thought it would be too much of a barrier to entry to require this extra PIN, so we compromised with messaging.

 Because of the sensitive information and new pieces to an existing feature, I focused a lot on the copy to build trust with both existing and new users.
 I designed null screens, partially filled out screens, and fully filled out edge case screens.